 The word “fiduciary” comes from the Latin “fiducia,” meaning “trust.”
 It refers to an individual or an entity with the power and obligation to act for a beneficiary under circumstances requiring total trust, good faith, and honesty.
 Characteristically, the fiduciary has greater knowledge and expertise about the matters being handled than does the beneficiary.
 A fiduciary is legally held to the highest standards of conduct and trust.

 Many reasons have been offered by those preferring not to operate according to a fiduciary standard.
-Remember the main issue for investors, though; would you rather have an adviser guide you in a way that is solely in your best interest, or something less?
+Remember the main issue for investors, though; would you rather have an advisor guide you in a way that is solely in your best interest, or something less?

-How would an investor know if their advisers adhere to this fiduciary standard?
-Three criteria, provided by the Department of Labor, suggest that to demonstrate compliance, advisers and/or financial services firms should:
+How would an investor know if their advisors adhere to this fiduciary standard?
+Three criteria, provided by the Department of Labor, suggest that to demonstrate compliance, advisors and/or financial services firms should:

 - State, in writing, that the firm commits to providing advice in the client’s best interest at all times

 - State, in writing, that the firm has adopted policies and procedures designed to mitigate conflicts of interest

-- Clearly and prominently disclose any conflicts of interest, like less-than-transparent fees or backdoor payments that might prevent, or provide a disincentive to, the adviser from providing advice in the client’s best interest
+- Clearly and prominently disclose any conflicts of interest, like less-than-transparent fees or backdoor payments that might prevent, or provide a disincentive to, the advisor from providing advice in the client’s best interest

-Among other things, CEFEX-certified adviser firms are expected to:
+Among other things, CEFEX-certified advisor firms are expected to: